Tunisian Crochet Pattern: Tunisian Extended Knit Scarf

 The Perfection Super Bulky is an easy care yarn (and let’s face it, most college students are doing laundry in a rush!).
 It actually comes in several shades of red, so it’s perfect for The Red Scarf project.
 I wanted to create a very warm project because I knew some of the students would probably rely on this scarf as their primary winter wear.
 Tunisian crochet is great for ultra warm winter projects since it can create a dense fabric, but sometimes it can be too dense.
 That’s why I wanted to pair the super bulky yarn with my Denise2Go kit since it has a broad range of hook sizes.
 I used the N-15/10 mm hook for the sample, but I tend to have tight tension, which is why I recommend the M-13/9 mm hook for most crocheters.
 If you’re new to Tunisian crochet, don’t worry!
 I’ve included a complete video tutorial at the end of the pattern.

-If you’re looking for other projects that would make great donations to The Red Scarf Project, try my free crochet pattern for the Color Blocked Co-Ed Scarf.
+If you’re looking for other free patterns that would make great donations, try my free crochet pattern for the Color Blocked Co-Ed Scarf.

 Add the Tunisian Extended Knit Scarf to your Ravelry favorites or queue.